RoobeshRaoED/Miniproject/README.md

 ## Features

--Personalized Meal Plans: Crafted to support specific goals like fat loss, muscle gain, and recomposition.
+- Personalized Meal Plans: Crafted to support specific goals like fat loss, muscle gain, and recomposition.
--Real-Time Monitoring and Adjustments: Tracks user progress and customizes meal plans based on feedback.
+- Real-Time Monitoring and Adjustments: Tracks user progress and customizes meal plans based on feedback.
--Convenient Mobile Interface: Allows users to browse meals, schedule deliveries, and contact support seamlessly.
+- Convenient Mobile Interface: Allows users to browse meals, schedule deliveries, and contact support seamlessly.
--Fresh, Macro-Balanced Meals: Meals are made from quality ingredients, balanced in protein, carbs, and fats for comprehensive nutrition.
+- Fresh, Macro-Balanced Meals: Meals are made from quality ingredients, balanced in protein, carbs, and fats for comprehensive nutrition.
--Flexible Subscription Options: Options for daily, weekly, or customizable delivery schedules to suit user lifestyles.
+- Flexible Subscription Options: Options for daily, weekly, or customizable delivery schedules to suit user lifestyles.

 ## Requirements
 <!--List the requirements of the project as shown below-->